Lesson 4: User Interfaces

 Activity & Discussion: Circulate the room as students are using the paper prototype.
 Ensure that "computers" are following the diagram and not giving hints to the "users" and that "users" are trying to accomplish their given tasks and writing down relevant information in the chart.
 Use the discussion to check students' understanding of how the activity allows them to test the design of the app.

 Collect and analyze feedback from user testing with a paper prototype.

 Journal: Students should share feedback and improvements related to the users' experiences as shared in the class discussion or indicated in the chart filled out in the activity.

 Students will be able to:

-- Use a paper prototype to test out an app before programming it
+- Use a paper prototype to test the design of an app.

-- Print one copy of the User Testing (Computer) - Activity Guide for each pair of students
+- Print one copy of the User Experience (computer) activity guide for each pair of students

-- Print one copy of the User Testing (User) - Activity Guide for each pair of students
+- Print one copy of the User Experience (user) activity guide for each pair of students

 - Cut out the UI Screens or provide scissors for students to do so themselves